The Wayfarer’s Repose

 ——————————————————————————————————————————————

 Golar Vaduva was the son of Adelaide, the proprietor of the Wayfarer’s Repose.
-He was tall, at least 7’3” and lanky even for a satyr.
-Small horns jutted from a tangled head of hair that was just a darker, almost black, continuation of the bluish-gret fur that covered his body.
+He was tall, at least 7’3”, and lanky even for a satyr.
+Small horns jutted from a tangled head of hair that was just a darker, almost black, continuation of the bluish-grey fur that covered his body.
+His features, unlike those of humans or even elves, had more in common with a deer.
+He had a broad nose, large ears that jutted out to the side, and horizontal, slit-shaped pupils.

 “It is really coming down out there,” said Stephan.

 “Yep,” said Golar.
-He didn’t usually speak with the guests, but small talk wouldn’t hurt.
+He didn’t usually speak with the guests, but small talk wouldn’t hurt, and Stephan had stopped here before.

 “Right,” said Stephan.
-The conversation had run its course.
+The conversation, short as it was, had run its course.
 They grabbed the last two horses in silence.
 The rain pattered again the tiling on the roof.
+The barn would have been silent if it were not for the loud, droning, rain.

 “Odd,” said Golar examining the rafters.
-His large, tapered ears perked up.
+His large, tapered ears perked.
 Golar looked upward.

 “What is?” asked Stephan.
 He followed Golar’s gaze.